 - Sharp Black Crystal Shard

-Fertilizer can decrease the amount of time it takes your crops to grow by 20% for up to 1 hour.
+Fertilizer can decrease the amount of time it takes your crops to grow by up to 20%.

-- Inorganic Fertilizer will boost your crops by approximately 50%.
-To craft Inorganic Fertilizer you will need either Wheat x5, Barley x5, Corn x5, Potato x5 OR Sweet Potato x5 (high quality x3 products can be used or special x1 product – For example, Wheat x5, High Quality Wheat x3 or Special Wheat x1).
+- To craft Inorganic Fertilizer you will need either Wheat x5, Barley x5, Corn x5, Potato x5, OR Sweet Potato x5 (high-quality x3 products can be used or special x1 product – For example, Wheat x5, High-Quality Wheat x3 or Special Wheat x1).
 Pick which type of grain you’d like to use then press “L” to open the crafting window.
 Select the “Drying” option to turn the grain into Inorganic Fertilizer.

-- Byproduct Fertilizer will boost your crops by approximately 65%.
-To craft Fertilzer Byproduct you will need Inorganic Fertilizer x3 and Leavening Agent x2.
+- To craft a Fertilizer Byproduct you will need Inorganic Fertilizer x3 and Leavening Agent x2.
 Leavening Agent can be bought from a cooking merchant or innkeeper.
 Once you have the ingredients, press “L” to open the crafting window and select the “Shaking and Maxing” option.

-- Organic Fertilizer will boost your crops by approximately 85%.
-To craft Organic Fertilizer you will need Byproduct Fertilizer x1 and Distilled Water x2 (you can also use River/Sea/Turbid/Clean Water x3 or Purified Water x2).
+- To craft Organic Fertilizer you will need Byproduct Fertilizer x1 and Distilled Water x2 (you can also use River/Sea/Turbid/Clean Water x3 or Purified Water x2).
 To obtain Distilled Water, buy an “empty bottle” from a materials merchant, collect river water, then heat the river water.
 Once you have the ingredients, press “L” to open the crafting window and select the “Shaking and Mixing” option to craft Organic Fertilizer.

 Watering your crops can increase the water deposit on your farm for up to 1 hour and reduce the rate at which the moisture will decrease.